Harman Connected Services

-Harman Connected Services, often abbreviated to HCS, is an American subsidiary of Samsung Electronics through Harman International Industries.
+Harman Connected Services, often abbreviated to HCS, is an American software company which is a subsidiary of Samsung Electronics through Harman International Industries.
 The Connected Services Division supplies software services to the mobile communications industry.
-HCS is a technologies company leader in Cloud, Mobile, Analytics Capabilities, Design, and Software Services.
 Harman has a workforce of approximately 30,000 people across the Americas, Europe, and Asia.

 On January 22, 2015, Harman acquired Symphony Teleca from the Symphony Technology Group.
 The deal was valued at US$780 million.
 Symphony Telca was subsequently integrated and rebranded as Harman Connected Services and, in March 2017, Harman became a wholly owned subsidiary of Samsung Electronics.

 History

 Early history

 Teleca was founded in 1992 by a team of software engineers, based in Manchester.
 Over the coming years, Teleca's telecom software was utilized by Motorola, Racal, Digital, GEC, Hewlett-Packard, Psion, and Siemens.
 The presence in the market led to a number of major mobile device partnerships, which led them to expand their offering into the mobile phone market.
 These vendors included Nokia, Motorola and SonyEricsson.

 In early 2000, it was acquired by Sigma AB, a leading Swedish engineering services business, and became its UK subsidiary.
-Following the takeover, Teleca expanded their workforce from 2,500 across Europe into a number of countries including Łodz, Poland and Seoul, South Korea.
+Following the takeover, Teleca expanded their workforce from 2,500 across Europe into a number of countries including Łódź, Poland and Seoul, South Korea.

 Teleca then acquired Telma Soft in 2006, a Russian-based software company.
 Over the next two years, Teleca opened a number of different locations up in both India and China.

 Symphony Technology Group announced in 2008 that they had acquired Teleca and delisted it from the Stockholm stock exchange.
 Later that year, Telma Soft was then rebranded to become the Russian Teleca operation.

 In 2013, the company had 9000+ employees in 35 countries with the largest number of employees in India spread across many locations, including Bangalore, Pune, Gurgaon and Chennai.